damianhakert/damianhakert.github.io/source/handbook/sales-process/index.md

 ### Export Control Classification, and Countries We Do Not Do Business In <a name="export-control"></a>

 GitLab's Export Control Classification (or ECCN) is 5D002.c.1.
 This means that GitLab source code can be exported and re-exported under the authority of license exception TSU of section [740.13(e)](https://www.bis.doc.gov/index.php/forms-documents/doc_view/986-740) of the export administration regulations (EAR).

 Per [740.13(e)(2)(ii)](https://www.bis.doc.gov/index.php/forms-documents/doc_view/986-740) of the EAR, there are restrictions on "Any knowing export or reexport to a country listed in [Country Group E:1 in Supplement No. 1 to part 740 of the EAR](https://www.bis.doc.gov/index.php/forms-documents/doc_download/944-740-supp-1)".

 As a consequence of this classification, we currently do not do business in:
 Iran, Sudan (excluding South Sudan), Syria, North Korea, and Cuba.

 ### Sales Automation Flow (Lead to Customer) <a name="automation"></a>

-* Free Trial

-Free Trial form (Marketo) -> License Sent via App -> Lead added to Salesforce.com -> Opportunity Created -> Opportunity Closed Won -> Account invoiced or Credit Card added

-* Web Direct Purchase

-Order placed (Recurly) -> Account billed via Credit Card -> License Sent via App -> Sales Admin creates Account and opportunity in SF

-* Contact Us Form

-Contact Us Form (Marketo) -> Lead added to Salesforce.com - Opportunity Created if qualifed -> Opportunity Closed Won -> Account invoiced or Credit Card added.
+Please see <a href="https://about.gitlab.com/handbook/marketing/demand-generation/">Demand Generation</a>.

 ### GitLab Version Check <a name="version_check"></a>